HostedDinner/ServiceStarter/README.md

 It is written in C++ (uses features of C++11) and is small in size.

-At the moment the service names are hardcoded in the main file.
-This will be changed later.
-Also there are very less safety fallbacks, if failing, because the code is a little bit messy.
+There are very less safety fallbacks for failing.
+Because the code is a little bit messy.